PyCQA/flake8/docs/source/internal/utils.rst

 This function retrieves and caches the value provided on ``sys.stdin``.
 This allows plugins to use this to retrieve ``stdin`` if necessary.

-.. autofunction:: flake8.utils.is_windows

-This provides a convenient and explicitly named function that checks if we are currently running on a Windows (or ``nt``) operating system.

 .. autofunction:: flake8.utils.is_using_stdin

 Another helpful function that is named only to be explicit given it is a very